rafaqz/Rasters.jl/docs/src/index.md

 coords = [(r.longitude, r.latitude) for r in records if !ismissing(r.longitude)]
 ```

-Get BioClim layers and subset to south-east australia
+Get BioClim layers and subset to south-east Australia

 ```@example sdm
 A = RasterStack(WorldClim{BioClim}, (1, 3, 7, 12))
 SE_aus = A[X=138..155, Y=-40..(-25), Band=1]
 ```

-And plot BioClim predictors and scatter occurrence points on all subplots
+Plot BioClim predictors and scatter occurrence points on all subplots

 ```@example sdm
 p = plot(SE_aus);